 - Super Speed: Issei notes he has insanely high speed.

-The Greek Goddess of the night who allies with Hades against Team DxD.
+The Greek Primordial Goddess of the night who allies with Hades against Team DxD.

 - Casting a Shadow: As the Goddess of night, she can manipulate darkness.

-- Jerkass Has a Point: Issei mentally acknowledges that her concern over Longinus users isn't unfounded given the Underworld crisis caused by Annihilation Maker and much of Qlippoth's actions stemming from the Holy Grail.
+- Jerkass Has a Point: Issei mentally acknowledges that her concern over Longinus users isn't unfounded given the Underworld crisis caused by Annihilation Maker and much of Qlippoth's actions stemming from the Holy Grail (though it's also pretty hypocritical when she's brainwashed Ingvild to make use of her Longinus).

 - No-Sell: Her "Godly Virgin Killer Clothes" can nullify the attacks of male virgins, though Issei eventually destroys them with his Pseudo DxD-enhanced Dress Break.